How To Find One Magical Museum of Art

 China’s Southern Paradise: Treasures from the Lower Yangzi Delta

-This large exhibition features more than 200 objects from the region of China called Jiangnan.
-The lush, green scenery of Jiangnan has inspired artists to create the heavenly images in jade, porcelain and lacquer presently on display.
-In addition, bamboo carvings, prints and paintings from Neolithic times to the 18th century help convey the wealth and importance of this fertile and populous land in the coastal area south of the Yangzi River.
-This picturesque region has defined the image of traditional China around the world for millennia, and this vast presentation of fine art from the CMA’s substantial holdings is glorious!
+This large exhibition which closed in 2024 featured more than 200 objects from the region of China called Jiangnan.
+The lush, green scenery of Jiangnan inspired artists to create the heavenly images in jade, porcelain and lacquer that were on display.
+In addition, bamboo carvings, prints and paintings from Neolithic times to the 18th century conveyed the wealth and importance of this fertile and populous land in the coastal area south of the Yangzi River.
+This picturesque region has defined the image of traditional China around the world for millennia, and this vast presentation of fine art from the CMA’s substantial holdings was glorious!